 Name and Dob of child: (Male/Female) Class:

 Reason for search:

+Name of staff and down and the angular and t

-Names of staff carrying out the search and those staff acting as witness S:
+Names of staff carrying out the search and t 1. nose starr acting as witness:

 1.

 2.

 Items found:

-items found.
+Canatiana/Navt atana

 Sanctions/Next steps:

 Parents contacted Y/N

 Date:

 Time:

-Details of meeting with parent and child fol lowing incident:
+Details of meeting with parent and child follo owing incident:

+Fruith an intervention of outside a service investigation les al

-Further interventions/outside agencies invo olved
+Further interventions/outside agencies involved

-Tartior morvantions, outside ageneies inve ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Signed: Da ate:
+Signed: Date:

+Signeu.
+Date:

 Designation: